 Is the application for clearance premature?: full details of the estate not known

-You have to make sure that you have full details of all of the assets and liabilities in an estate, including all aggregable property, before giving clearance (IHTM40120).
+You have to make sure that you have full details of all of the assets and liabilities in an estate, including all aggregable property such as a qualifying interest in possession in settled property (IHTM16000), before giving clearance.

-For example, if you receive form IHT30 for settled property (IHTM16000) at the same time as an IHT100 (IHTM10501) you should always await full details of the whole of the estate before issuing the certificate.
-Even if you are told that the property passing under the will is wholly spouse or civil partner exempt (IHTM11032) you should await the grant, sight of the will and full details of the estate.
+For example, if you receive form IHT30 for settled property at the same time as an IHT100 (IHTM10650) you should always wait for full details of the whole of the estate before issuing the certificate.
+Even if you are told that the assets passing under the will are wholly spouse or civil partner exempt (IHTM11032) you should wait for the grant, sight of the will and full details of the estate.